jeffrey-w/ReflActive/README.md

 ```

 Now, the properties defined on the `ImportantComputationProperties` class will be available through the `Properties`
-attribute of the `IActivationTargetMetadata` interface.
-It ought to be noted that properties that do not belong to
+attribute of the `IActivationTargetMetadata` instance instantiated for it.
+It ought to be noted that properties that do
-`string` will be converted to that type by calling `ToString` on the value bound to them.
+not belong to `string` will be converted to that type by calling `ToString` on the value bound to them.

 Let's inspect what our metadata instance looks like, serializing it using `System.Text.Json`.